itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 xgc/tuner, Custom compatibility build (https://github.com/itsHazeyo/xgc-tunerchip)

 -issa Pista and that's a GEMREA consumer methanol cars aren't real not even in Los Santos

 -Start slow and work yourself up to the Super/Hyper Cars

--You will need an external “tuning” resource to unlock sleepers true top speeds

 -Motorcycles are DEADLY

--Exclusively uploaded to GTA5-mods-.com be cautious of all others
+-Exclusively uploaded to github.com then gta5-mods.com be cautious of all others!

 INSTALLATION: